3dgeo-heidelberg/virtualearn3d/doc/source_pages/page_transformers.rst

     }

-The JSON above defines a :class:`.KBestSelector` that computes the ANOVA F-values assuming a classification task.
+The JSON above defines a :class:`.KBestSelector` that computes the ANOVA F-Values assuming a classification task.
 Then, it discards all features but the two with the highest values.
 Finally, it writes a text report with the feature-wise F-Values and the associated p-value for each test to the file `kbest_selection.log`